 Placement of dredged material onshore at Ocean Beach and the temporary anchoring of a pipeline in the nearshore environment would cause a temporary impact to the benthic community in the direct footprint of the pipeline and berm, however, both the nearshore and the shore environment along the coast of Ocean Beach are dynamic and high energy environments which experience rapid sediment flux and recolonization.
 The National Research Council's review of several studies on impacts of beach nourishment activities on the invertebrate community have shown the benthic community recovery at the beach, and intertidal habitat generally takes place in the order of few weeks to months (National Research Council, 1995).
 Nonetheless, adverse impacts to the beach and intertidal invertebrate community would occur.
 It is anticipated the entire footprint of the beach nourishment area (approximately 10.3 acres) would be temporarily impacted.
 Indirect effects of this temporary loss of intertidal community would also occur on marine and avian predators, including non-breeding shorebirds, for example due to temporary disruption to foraging patterns.
 Due to the size of the proposed beach nourishment (i.e. up to 3,000 ft long by 150 ft base on the beach), the fact that it is a one-time occurrence, and the recovery rates of invertebrate population, this potential disruption to the both the invertebrate community and their predators is expected to be less than significant.
+The USACE and PUC will coordinate with the NPS to develop and implement a benthic invertebrate survey plan to determine the biota present before the placement of material ensues and to monitor how the population recovers over time.
 As described in the turbidity and suspended particulates section above, potential changes in turbidity levels from the proposed action are expected to remain generally within the ambient range of turbidity experience at Ocean Beach given the active wave climate in the foreshore, the sandy material, and the proposed toe berm.
-By design the berm is expected to erode over a 3-4-year period.
+By design the berm is expected to erode over a 5-6-year period.
 As sands are eroded from the berm by wave action, they would enter the littoral drift along with the ambient sediment load.
 This is not expected to increase turbidity significantly and would remain within the ambient range.
 Because the MSC material is clean sand, most of it would settle out quickly and not create a turbidity plume.
 The mooring buoy and dredged material delivery pipeline would be lowered from tugs.
 It would be lowered to the sea floor and held in place on the by its own weight.
 Weighted collars would be used as necessary.
 Placement of the pipeline is not expected to cause turbidity above the ambient level.
 It is possible that some of the subtidal benthic flora would be crushed by the pipeline, but due to the small area (.31 acres), this is not considered significant.
 Therefore, turbidity effects on benthic invertebrates, would be minor.
 Given the abundance of this species assemblage along the San Francisco coast, the temporary and minor impacts expected from the proposed action, and the recovery rate of these communities, effects of the proposed action on benthic invertebrates are expected to be less than significant